calebmer/node_modules/babel-plugin-transform-jsx/README.md

 - `module`: The module to be imported and default export used to construct JSX objects.
 - `function`: The function name to be used for constructing JSX objects.
 - `useNew`: Instead of calling a constructor function (as defined using an earlier option) use `new`.
+- `useVariables`: Allow elements to reference variables, enabling component element names.
+When set to `true`, element names with an uppercase letter from A to Z are treated as variables.
+When set to a regular expression pattern, matching names are treated as variables.

 ## Examples
 ### Basic